openstack/openstack-ansible/doc/source/draft-operations-guide/openstack-operations/managing-instances.rst

       **Don't boot from a volume** for now.

-      For more information on attaching Block Storage volumes to instances for persistent storage, see `the
+      For more information on attaching Block Storage volumes to instances for persistent storage, see the
-      “Managing volumes for persistent
+      *Managing volumes for persistent storage* section below.
-      storage” section <manage-volumes-persistent-storage.html>`__.

    #.
 Add customisation scripts, if needed, by clicking the
       **Post-Creation** tab.
 These run after the instance has been